SitwalaM/nlp-topic-modelling/README.md

 ## Modeling

+In natural language processing, the latent Dirichlet allocation (LDA) discovers topics in a collection of documents, and then automatically classify any individual document within the collection in terms of how "relevant" it is to each of the discovered topics.
+A topic is considered to be a set of terms (i.e. individual words or phrases) that, taken together, suggest a shared theme.
 LDA represents documents as mixtures of topics that spit out words with certain probabilities.
+We started with 10 topic numbers but after Grid searching, 5 was returned as the optimal number of topics.

+We also tried modelling with Non-Negative Matrix Factorization and the results from it didnt vary much from LDA so we settled on using LDA and fine tuned it to perform better using grid search.

 ## Dashboard